ryan-p-randall/our-conference-notes/_posts/2019-04-11-viet-thanh-nguyen-keynote.md

 - Narrative plenitude is when almost all of the stories are about you, that's a sign that you're part of the majority
 - need to share power & share the means of narrative production
 - Public service announcement for condition of voicelessness
-- call for immigrant parents & those associated: you have to do better.
-Those of you with artistic children, encourage and grow their skills so they can write award winning autobiographies that scathingly feature you
+- His call for immigrant parents & those associated: you have to do better.
+Those of you with artistic children, encourage and grow their skills so they can write award winning autobiographies that scathingly feature you.

 ## Link back to ACRL2019 Notes Collection